d4n3sh/thedaneshproject/content/posts/2012-09-12-iphone-5-launch-coverage-live-blogs.md

 <a title="GIZMODO - iPhone 5 live blog" href="http://live.gizmodo.com/" target="_blank">GIZMODO &#8211; iPhone 5 live blog</a>

-I&#8217;ll update the list as I find more.
+I'll update the list as I find more.
 Also, please do share if you have more.